wgbartley/OctoPrint-ParticlePublisher/README.md

 This is an OctoPrint Plugin that adds support for Particle PubSub publishing to OctoPrint.

-OctoPrint will send messages on temperature updates as well (but not all) as many OctoPrint events.
+OctoPrint will send messages on temperature updates, print progress updates, as well as many OctoPrint events.

 ## Installation